Tight Fit: History

 In 1981, record producer Ken Gold came up with the idea to record a single made up of a medley of 1960s songs.
 The medley trend was in full swing at this time, following the success of Starsound and their Stars on 45 singles.
 He put together a group of male and female session singers and released "Back to the 60s" under the group name Tight Fit.
 The medley included a voice-over by the DJ Emperor Rosko and became a hit in the summer, reaching No.4 in the UK Singles Chart.
 Instead of the session singers who sang on the record, actor/singers including Lowri-Ann Richards and Robert Pereno were hired to front the group when Tight Fit first appeared on BBC TV's music show Top of the Pops.
 A follow-up, "Back to the 60s Part 2" was released soon after, reaching No.33 in the UK Singles Chart.

 Later in the year, record producer Tim Friese-Greene recorded a version of the song "The Lion Sleeps Tonight" with another group of session singers.
 The singer was Roy Ward, the former drummer and percussionist from the British 1970s band City Boy.
+A line-up was put together in late 1981 to front the single consisting of dancer, singer, and model Steve Grant along with female singers Denise Gyngell and Julie Harris.
 The song was released in early 1982, again under the name Tight Fit.
-The song gained instant attention, and so a new group was formed to front it.
-Dancer, singer, and model Steve Grant was teamed with female singers Denise Gyngell and Julie Harris.
-The song reached No.1 in the UK for three weeks in March 1982, catapulting Tight Fit into sudden and unexpected stardom.
+The song gained instant attention, reaching No.1 in the UK for three weeks in March 1982, catapulting Tight Fit into sudden and largely unexpected stardom.